 Previous Work: The MPO Staff has managed the TIP for over 30 years.
-The FY 2020-2023 TIP was amended seven (7) times in FY-2022.
+The FY 2020-2023 TIP was amended seven (7) times in FY-2023.
+An FY-2024-2027 TIP was prepared as draft and final.
 The TIP database has also been updated and maintained periodically based on ALDOT reports and sponsor information received.
 The Alabama Department of Transportation and MPO jurisdictions have established projects based on their short-range and long-range needs.
 A FY 2020-2023 TIP was prepared by the MPO.
-A list of authorized transportation projects for FY 2021 (Previous Year) was prepared and published in the new TIP as required.
+A list of authorized transportation projects for FY 2022 (Previous Year) was prepared and published in the new TIP as required.

-Proposed Work: Prepare a 2024-2027 TIP.
-The MPO planning staff will work with MPO committees, ALDOT, local jurisdictions, and the general public to prepare a TIP every four years.
+Proposed Work: The MPO planning staff will work with MPO committees, ALDOT, local jurisdictions, and the general public to prepare a TIP every four years.
 Progress on the TIP will be monitored, and the TIP will be amended as needed.
 A TIP database will be maintained, and a list of projects that were authorized in the previous fiscal year will be published.
 All TIP amendments will be put on the MPO website.
 MPO staff will attend training, workshops, and conferences as needed.
 The Montgomery MPO will follow and abide by forthcoming performance measures/management approach requirements.
-The FY 2020-2023 TIP will be maintained and updated as needed and required.
+The FY 2024-2027 TIP will be maintained and updated as needed and required.
 The MPO staff will work and coordinate with the Alabama Department of Transportation (ALDOT) on setting goals, objectives, performance measures, and targets required by the IIJA or Bipartisan Infrastructure Law, concerning TIP projects in the metropolitan planning area.

-Product: The FY 2020-2023 TIP will be amended as needed.
-A New 2024-2027 TIP.
+Product: The FY 2024-2027 TIP will be amended as needed.